MQT Bench: Benchmarking Software and Design Automation Tools for Quantum Computing: Conclusion

 \section{Conclusion}

-In this work, we proposed \emph{MQT Bench}---a quantum circuit benchmark suite comprising different algorithms, compilers, native \mbox{gate-sets}, and target devices---resulting in more than $50{ ,}000$ benchmark circuits ranging from $2$ up to $130$ qubits on four abstraction levels.
+In this work, we proposed \emph{MQT Bench}---a quantum circuit benchmark suite (as part of the \emph{Munich Quantum Toolkit}, MQT) comprising different algorithms, compilers, native \mbox{gate-sets}, and target devices---resulting in more than $70{ ,}000$ benchmark circuits ranging from $2$ to $130$ qubits on four abstraction levels.
 To keep this large number of benchmarks manageable, we provide an \mbox{easy-to-use} web interface (\url{https://www.cda.cit.tum.de/mqtbench}) allowing users to filter the benchmarks according to their needs. \emph{MQT Bench} is also provided as a Python package (including the server software to start the web interface locally), such that each of the benchmarks can be easily generated \mbox{on-demand}.
-Additionally, we give access to the \mbox{open-source} repository on GitHub (\url{https://github.com/cda-tum/MQTBench}).
+Furthermore, we give access to the \mbox{open-source} repository on GitHub (\url{https://github.com/cda-tum/mqt-bench}).
 By this, \emph{MQT Bench} presents a first step towards serving a single benchmark suite for the whole quantum software stack---facilitating empirical evaluations of quantum software tools that are comparable, reproducible, and transparent.